 Each turn around the green oval, below, is a safe experiment.
 Each safe experiment needs preparation and each result needs to be reviewed in order to hang on to – maintain – any forward movement.

 Also, please note that action can initiate change, but some people are better at maintaining change than others.

 Some safe experiments are easy to initiate, yet some are not so easy to sustain.

 Have you noticed that?

 The classic example here is the New Year Resolution.
-These are easy to make but are often not thought through and they are difficult to sustain in practice.
-This model shows that the failure of new years’ resolutions reflects our failure to respect the importance of preparation.
+These are easy to make but are often not thought through; they are difficult to sustain in practice.
+The notion of ‘contemplation’ in models of change show that the failure of new years’ resolutions arise from our failure to respect the importance of preparation.

 Virginia Satir and the Systemic view of Change